-Human beings, we know, resisted God’s plan through sin, and so after Adam and Eve, Cain and Abel, the flood and the destruction of tower of Babel, God turns to Abraham and Sarah, a landless, childless couple, and God makes to them the promise made to Adam and Eve–many children and a land of their own.
+Human beings, we know, resisted God’s plan through sin, and so after Adam and Eve, Cain and Abel, the flood and the destruction of tower of Babel, God turns to Abraham and Sarah, a landless, childless couple, and God makes them the promise made to Adam and Eve–many children and a land of their own.
 Through them, God will bless all the peoples of the earth.
-Their story, then, is our story too.
+This, then, is our story too.

 The commentary from the New American Bible claims the editor made a substantial change to the ancient narrative to emphasize that last point: